DiemLy330/portfolios/README.md

 # repatronage review
 This is a project from Aalto University.
 The objective is to analyze repatronage possibility based on their reviews for hotel This project took 20 hours to restructure data tables, and analyze the reviews.
+The uploaded files were part of the project.